SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 I watched soldiers scramble down to the cave.
 Watched them disappear into that dark entrance where my family had died.

-Where my mother had probably died.
+Where my mother had died.

 Where my father had tried to protect everyone.